lacherogwu/backend-boilerplate/README.md

 ### Routes

-There are 2 modes in routes: strict | flexible strict mode:
+There are 2 modes in routes: strict | flexible
+You can configure the mode by editing the "mode" variable on /routes/index.js

+strict mode:

 - no middlewares can be applied, and need to configure